UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering. Bachelor's Degree in Aerospace Systems Engineering EEL

 Download the configuration file (*.hex) to the Arduino board from the Proteus programmer interface or directly from Arduino IDE.

-Mount the circuit in the breadboard and verify the design.
+Complete the circuit using a breadboard and verify the design.

 Measure parameters and waveforms using the instrument VB8012.